 [Georgetown in relation to Pulau Pinang and the state of Penang.]

 The island of Penang is quite diverse in terms of activities for visitors, but if you’re a first-timer you should stay in the historic area of Georgetown itself.
 This former British Straits Settlement is a UNESCO World Heritage Site and one of the highlights of a trip to Southeast Asia.
-This guide for where to stay in the Georgetown area.
+This where-to-stay guide is for the Georgetown area.

 UNESCO George Town is broken up into two zones; the core zone, which is the very northeast tip of the island, and the buffer zone, which is the area immediately surrounding that.